scy-v/ReSem3D/README.md

   <img src="./assets/contact_warning2.png" width="100%">
 </p>

 2. Due to simulation limits (`execute_action`), the robot’s optimization and execution run at a low frequency (`~6 Hz`).
-If the robot struggles to reach the target pose, please adjust the target threshold or deploy in a real environment.
+If the robot struggles to reach the target pose, please adjust threshold or deploy in a real environment.